 Not many people know about this show.
 The show is set in a London office centering around three staff members of its IT department.

 10) Pushing Daisies

 It got canceled during the writers’ strike.
-It’s kind of old at this point, but it remains one of my favorite shows of all time, even in all its unfinished glory.
+It’s kind of old, but it remains one of my favorite shows of all time.

 Posted by u/electricdeathrats

 It was a travesty that this one got stuck on the Syfy channel.
 If someone had put it on the right network and in the right time slot so people knew it even existed, I sincerely think it would have been HUGE.

 Posted by u/SeattleTrashPanda